 - Statement of research/artistry profile, major accomplishments, and future plans (2 pages maximum).

 - List of all publications, recordings, or other materials that external reviewers will consider.
 Compiling this list may require consultation with the chair and/or personnel committee as it may not be desirable to send every manuscript/CD, but certainly the most crucial.
-Send out sufficient materials for review that evaluators can do a thorough job.
-In the cases of books, send a published copy, if available; if the book has not yet been published, send the proofs or the latest version of the manuscript.

 - Copies of all publications or other materials to be reviewed.
 In general, do not send materials that are still in draft form or under review since these may still be revised.
-The exception to this rule is book manuscripts, which may be sent in manuscript form; in such cases, candidates should clearly indicate whether the book is accepted for publication, under review (at which press), or still seeking a publisher.
+The exception to this rule is book manuscripts, which may be sent in manuscript or proof form; in such cases, candidates should clearly indicate whether the book is accepted for publication, under review (at which press), or still seeking a publisher.

 - Mid-August to first week of September: Department meets to determine the merits of the candidate’s case.
-Candidate should receive notification of the results of this meeting and of the chair’s recommendation on his/her case to the Dean.
+Candidate should receive notification of the results of this meeting and of the chair’s recommendation on their case to the Dean.

 - September-October: College Personnel Committee meets to discuss candidate’s case, including the results of the department-level review and the chair’s recommendation.
 The College Personnel Committee reports their decision on the case to the Dean.
-The Dean makes a recommendation in writing to the Provost and reports his/her decision to the department and candidate.
+The Dean makes a recommendation in writing to the Provost and reports their decision to the department and candidate.